everton-dgn/boilerplate_webpack/README.md

     ...
     ```

-- To create a complete component folder with tests, storybook, index and styles files, just use the command in the terminal: `yarn generate ComponentName`
+- To create a complete component folder with tests, storybook, index and styles files, just use the command in the terminal: `yarn generate`

 ---